thedonutdan/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ cd messages
 bash: cd: messages: No such file or directory
 ```
-Here we can see that when we use a directory with a valid path cd will change the working directory to
-the directory given in the command argument.
-If we target something without a valid path, however, the
-command will result in an error as it cannot find the specified directory.
+In this example we can see that providing "lecture1" as an argument changes the working directory to "lecture1" and the same for "lecture1/messages" changing the working directory to "messages."
+However, when an invalid path is entered, an error is returned.

-**cd with a file as an argument**
+**`cd` with a file as an argument**
 Output:
 ```
 [user@sahara ~/lecture1]$ ls